dd9jn/rfc4880bis/rfc4880bis.md

 encrypted as one combined plaintext using OCB mode.
 Note that no chunks are used and that there is only one authentication tag.
-The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and an octet with value 0x02, to indicate OCB mode, are given as additional data.
-For example, the additional data used with AES-128 in a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x04, 0x07, and 0x02; in a Secret-Subkey Packet the first octet would be 0xC7.
+The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the cipher algorithm octet, an octet with value 0x02 (to indicate OCB mode), followed by the public-key packet fields, starting with its packet version number are given as additional data.
+For example, the additional data used with AES-128 in a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x07, 0x02, 0x04, followed by the creation time field up to the last value of the public-key material; in a Secret-Subkey Packet the first octet would be 0xC7.

 The two-octet checksum that follows the algorithm-specific portion is the algebraic sum, mod 65536, of the plaintext of all the algorithm-